 - 1. Certification shall be based on an assessment of the ability of the entity in charge of maintenance to meet the relevant requirements in Annex III and to apply them consistently.
 It shall include a system of surveillance to ensure continuing compliance with the applicable requirements after award of the ECM certificate. - 2.
 The entities in charge of maintenance shall apply for certification using the relevant form in Annex IV and providing documentary evidence of the procedures specified in Annex III.
-They shall promptly submit all supplementary information requested by the certification body.
-In assessing applications, certification bodies shall apply the requirements and assessment criteria set out in Annex III. - 3.
+They shall promptly submit all supplementary information and documentation in compliance with Annex III, if requested by the certification body.
+In assessing applications, certification bodies shall verify the fulfilment of the requirements set out in Annex III. - 3.
 The certification body shall take a decision not later than four months after all the information required and any supplementary information requested has been submitted to it by the entity in charge of maintenance applying for the certificate.
 The certification body shall undertake the necessary assessment at the site or sites of the entity in charge of maintenance prior to the award of the certificate.
-The decision on the award of the certificate shall be communicated to the entity in charge of maintenance using the relevant form in Annex V. - 4.
-An ECM certificate shall be valid for a period up to six years.
-The holder of the certificate shall inform the certification body of changes in the circumstances applying at the time the original certificate was awarded to allow the certification body to decide whether to amend, renew or revoke it.
-The ECM shall deliver an annual report to its certification body.
-The content of this annual report is described in Annex VI. - 5.
-The certification body shall set out in detail the reasons on which each of its decisions is based.
+The decision on the award of the certificate shall be communicated to the entity in charge of maintenance using the relevant form set out in Annex V. - 4.
+An ECM certificate shall be valid for a period up to five years.
+During this period, the certified ECM shall promptly inform the certification body of changes in the circumstances applying at the time the original certificate was awarded to allow the certification body to act according to Art.
+7(7). - 5.
+The certification body shall set out in detail the reasons on which each of its decision is based.
 The certification body shall notify its decision and the reasons to the entity in charge of maintenance, together with an indication of the process, time limit for appeal and the contact details of the appeal body. - 6.
-The certification body shall conduct surveillance at least once a year at selected sites, geographically and functionally representative of all the activities of those entities in charge of maintenance it has certified, to verify that the entities still satisfy the criteria set out in Annex III. - 7.
-If the certification body finds that an entity in charge of maintenance no longer satisfies the requirements on the basis of which it issued the ECM certificate, it shall agree an improvement plan with the entity in charge of maintenance, or limit the scope of application of the certificate, or suspend the certificate, depending on the degree of non-compliance. - 8.
-In the event of continuous non-compliance with the certification requirements or any improvement plan, the certification body shall limit the scope of or revoke the ECM certificate, giving reasons for its decision, together with an indication of the process and time limit for appeal and the contact details of the appeal body.
+The certification body shall conduct surveillance at least once a year at selected sites, geographically and functionally representative of all the activities of each entity in charge of maintenance it has certified, to verify that each entity still satisfies the criteria set out in Annex III.

+- 7. If the certification body finds that an entity in charge of maintenance no longer satisfies the requirements on the basis of which it issued the ECM certificate, it shall agree an improvement plan with the entity in charge of maintenance, or limit the scope of application of the certificate, or suspend or revoke the certificate, depending on the degree of non-compliance. - In the event of continuous non-compliance with the certification requirements or any agreed improvement plan, the certification body shall limit the scope of or revoke the ECM certificate, giving reasons for its decision, together with an indication of the process and time limit for appeal and the contact details of the appeal body. - 8.
+The ECM shall deliver an annual report to its certification body and make it available to the NSA and the Agency upon request.
+The requirements for this report are set out in Annex VI.